tpf/tprf-hugo-site/content/articles.md

 ---
-title: "Articles of Incorporation"
+title: 'Articles of Incorporation'
-url:   "/articles.html"
+url: '/articles.html'
 ---

 ARTICLES OF INCORPORATION OF YET ANOTHER SOCIETY

 ### ARTICLES OF INCORPORATION OF YET ANOTHER SOCIETY

 Pursuant to the provisions of the Michigan Nonprofit